mendhak/mendhak.github.io/_posts/2021-06-19-smashtest-tutorial.md

 Writing tests interactively is useful for slightly complicated examples.
 A good example is Google search - when visiting google.com for the first time, a cookie dialog appears.
 The dialog needs to be dismissed before performing a search.

-Start by replaicng the `main.smash` file, and putting these lines in:
+Start by replacing the `main.smash` file, and putting these lines in:

 ```
 Open Firefox